With Danielle Bush & Sophena Kwon

-Working with indigo is a journey that connects to people, places, and cultures.
-Each indigo vat has its own personality and each comes with its own traditions, history, and stories.
+Working with indigo is a journey that connects us to people, places, and cultures.
+Each indigo vat has its own personality, and each comes with its own traditions, history, and stories.

 This workshop will take students through a number of recipes for creating a healthy working indigo vat—including the thiourea, ferrous, fruit, and henna vats.
 Students will explore the benefits of each vat and learn how to choose the right recipe for a particular project or environment.